 A perfect pair of walking trainers will make you forget that you’re even wearing one.
 As these shoes are primarily designed for walking, they have unique features that make it easier for the wearer to walk or stand for long periods without feeling any discomfort.

 Walking shoes are typically equipped with a cushioned yet stable platform and a supportive yet flexible upper.
 This type of footwear may also employ motion control or stability features that aid people with gait issues to walk around comfortably.

 These trainers are also meant to distribute the wearer’s weight during the heel-to-toe transition evenly.
 They allow the foot to smoothly roll forward, from the heel to the ball and the toes, without the user losing balance.

-Things to look for in your future walking shoes
+Things to look for in men's and women's walking shoes

 Even though most walking trainers are essentially built with the same purpose in mind, different brands, footwear lines, and models may vary a lot in terms of fit and sizing, style, materials and technologies used, etc. That’s why it is important for you to understand what exactly you expect from your to-be pair of walkers before purchasing one.